Yelp/detect-secrets/docs/scan.md

 ## Excluding Files

-Detect Secrets gives you the option to [exclude files from being scanned](./developer-tool-faq.md#exclude-some-files-with-the-exclude-files-option) as well [allowlist](./developer-tool-faq.md#how-do-i-use-inline-allowlisting) specfici lines of code.
+`detect-secrets` gives you the option to [exclude files from being scanned](./developer-tool-faq.md#exclude-some-files-with-the-exclude-files-option), as well as to [allowlist](./developer-tool-faq.md#how-do-i-use-inline-allowlisting) lines of code.

 ## Plugins

-Detect-secrets uses [plugin detectors](./README.md#plugins) to identify certain types of secrets.
+`detect-secrets` uses [plugin detectors](./README.md#plugins) to identify certain types of secrets.
 You have the option to disable detectors, although this is not recommended (see `detect-secrets scan --help `).

 ## Adjusting the Scan Sensitivity

-If Detect Secrets is being overly-sensitive or not sensitive enough when scanning for secrets, you'll need to adjust some settings.
-See [`detect-secrets` generates too many false positives.
-What should I do?](#detect-secrets-generates-too-many-false-positives-what-should-i-do) to learn more about what you can do to fix this.
+If `detect-secrets` is overly sensitive, or not sensitive enough when scanning for secrets, you'll need to adjust some settings (see [`detect-secrets` generates too many false positives.
+What should I do?](#detect-secrets-generates-too-many-false-positives-what-should-i-do)).

-## Code

-The scanning process is found in [`detect_secrets.core.scan`], and is interfaced through `SecretsCollection`.
+---